kellianoy/devopslabs/README.md

 * Write a `Dockerfile` in the main folder of the repository defining the parent image, working dir and instructions to create the image

-* Write a `.dockerignore` to be sure not to take unwanted data
+* Write a `.dockerignore` to be sure not to take in unwanted data

 * Check if the redis connection is set to `"host": "redis"` and `"port": 6379` in `userapi\conf\default.json`.
 This is only for the container part because local tests need to be run with `"host": "127.0.0.1"`.